Date Thesis Awarded

 This research seeks to expand understanding of how violent or peaceful resolutions to territorial disputes are linked with bilateral trade and cultural and institutional differences and similarities.
 Through this research, the theories of economic interdependence, the clash of civilizations, and the democratic peace are examined as they apply to the decision-making processes of challengers in territorial disputes.
 Through a combination of a quantitative analysis and cases studies, the results revealed that the theories of economic interdependence and democratic peace were broadly supported in their application to territorial disputes, while the theory of the clash of civilizations was not.
 Thus, the continued proliferation of trade and democracy shows promise in increasing the likelihood of peaceful negotiated solutions to territorial disputes around the world.

 Kolhoff, Dylan R., "Good Neighbors: Trade, Culture, and Institutions in the Resolution of Territorial Disputes" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 27.